SpringerPE/cf-grafana-buildpack/README.md

-Aditionally by binding the app to a SQL instance (mysql or postgres), everything will be saved in a persistent DB, but this is not really recommented unless you are testing or you want to become a good developer/devops (you know replicable builds, traceable changes, etc)
+Aditionally by binding the app to a SQL instance (mysql or postgres), everything will be saved in a persistent DB, but this is not really recommended unless you are testing or you want to become a good developer/devops (you know replicable builds, traceable changes, etc)